joinpursuit/Pursuit-Core-Web/full-stack-express/app-planning-trello/activity/README.md

 # Activity

-Your instructor will deicide if you will do more practice app planning with [this activity](https://github.com/joinpursuit/api-planning-lab) or if you should go to the next activity

 ## Planning a simple app

 Think back to the [Veterinarian API](https://github.com/joinpursuit/resource-veterinarian-api) - use this app description as a reference to plan a new version of this app.